timofeysie/satisfactory/docs/19 - Fixing the unit tests.md

                            ~~~~~~
 ```

 'paylod'?
-It's not the only silly thing in the products.reduce.
+It's not the only silly thing in the products.reducer.

 ```js
 beforeEach(() => {});